Social Security Name Change In 3 Easy Steps

 • U.S. Consular report of birth abroad

-The final thing that you need to know about your documentation is that you must present original documents.
-Photocopies of documents or notarized copies will not be accepted.
-However, a certified copy that is certified by the issuing agency may be used in some cases.
+The final thing you must know is that you must present original documents.
+Photocopies or notarized copies will not be accepted.
+However, a certified copy certified by the issuing agency may sometimes be used.

 2. Complete Form SS-5

-You have the option to either mail your application or submit it in person at your local Social Security office.
-Remember that copies of documents are not accepted, so mailing your application means that you will need to mail your original documents.
+You can mail your application or submit it in person at your local Social Security office.
+Remember that copies of documents are not accepted, so you must mail your original documents when sending your application.
 Although the Social Security Administration will return the documents to you, they could get lost in the mail.
 For this reason, most people choose to visit their local office in person.
-Upon arrival, you will need to present your application and documentation to the Social Security representative.
-They will get your application processed, and you should receive your new card in the mail within 14 days in most cases.
-They can even provide you with a letter showing that your new card has been requested.
-This letter can serve as a temporary Social Security card replacement in some cases.

 Cost Of A Social Security Name Change